-MA 100 INTERPERSONAL COMMUNICATION presents an overview of interpersonal communication and analyzes personal communication interactions.
-Exercises are designed to improve the student's ability to initiate, recognize, and respond to verbal, nonverbal, and written communication.
-This course will help students to recognize communication barriers and identify techniques for overcoming them.
-3 credits.
+MA 100 INTERPERSONAL COMMUNICATION presents an overview of interpersonal communication and works to improve students interpersonal communication skills.
+Includes principles of verbal and nonverbal communication, fundamental writing skills, and how to adapt communication for individual needs.
+Students will be able to initiate, recognize and respond to verbal, nonverbal, and written communication.
+3 credit hours.